LonDC/slate/source/index.md

 Parameter | Description
 --------- | -----------
-:database | This is the unique name of the database which can be accessed using the databases service
+:database | This is the unique name of the database which can be accessed using the databases service :collectionname | The name of the collection to search in

 ### Query Parameters